 - People with increased risk of falling

-At the Hospital of St John & St Elizabeth, specialist physiotherapists provide an initial assessment and determine a treatment plan, depending on the severity of the condition and fracture risk.
+At St John & St Elizabeth Hospital, specialist physiotherapists provide an initial assessment and determine a treatment plan, depending on the severity of the condition and fracture risk.

 Patients are divided into 3 general categories.